top of page

 6F6086BE-2358-476F-9822-C3759518658B.jpg

-At the last part of the journey, we decided to prompt our audience on the question 'What is grief to you?' with different types of grief people would experienced where audience decide on the relevancy of each grief to them.
+At the last part of the journey, we decided to prompt our audience on the question 'What is grief to you?' with different types of grief people would experienced, where the audience decides on the relevancy of each grief to them.

 illustrations-01.jpg